Jumaana-bit/Jumaana-bit.github.io/README.md

 ## Website

-The deplyed website can be accessed here: https://jumaana-bit.github.io/
+The deployed website can be accessed here: https://jumaana-bit.github.io/

 ## Credits
 This website was created with the help of a tutorial by *compiletab*.
 Special thanks to _compiletab_ channel for the guidance and inspiration.